-Students with documented disabilities may apply for exam administration under special conditions through OSSA.
-Students who were granted special exam administration conditions at their undergraduate institution and/or on the LSAT are urged to discuss exam administration options at Cardozo.
-Doing so will not only be important in providing appropriate conditions for exam administration at Cardozo, but also may be essential to obtaining special conditions for the administration of state bar examinations.
-Students are urged to address this issue as soon as possible with the Director of Student Services and Advising since the time required to process the request may be substantial and additional documentation and/or testing may be required.
+Students with documented disabilities may apply for exam accommodations by contacting the Director of Student Life.
+Students who were granted exam accommodations at their undergraduate institution and/or on the LSAT are urged to discuss exam administration options at Cardozo.
+Doing so will not only be important in providing appropriate conditions for exam administration at Cardozo, but also may be essential to obtaining accommodations for the administration of state bar examinations.
+Students are urged to address this issue as soon as possible with the Director of Student Life, since the time required to process the request may be substantial and additional documentation and/or testing may be required.
 For details on documenting a disability, please see the "Disability Accommodations" section in the "Office of Student Services and Advising" section of this Handbook.